atanudev2001/expense-app/README.md

 # ExpenseApp
-  1) Installed the JWT library
-  2) token is successfully saved to local storage
+  1)Error in the jwt token validation